Gay marriage (SSM) in Idaho

-The tenth anniversary of the first legal same-sex marriages (SSMs) in the United States occurs on 2014-MAY-17.
+The tenth anniversary of the first legal same-sex marriages (SSMs) in the United States occurred on 2014-MAY-17.
 It is celebrated by some and is a source of great discomfort and sadness for others.
-TheSE first legal SSMs in the U.S. occurred in Massachusetts.
-By coincidence, that day is also the 60th anniversary of the landmark Brown v.
-Board of Education decision in 1954 that started the end of segregated education in the U.S. -- a process that has not yet completed.
+The first legal SSMs in the U.S. occurred in Massachusetts.
+By coincidence, that day was also the 60th anniversary of the landmark Brown v.
+Board of Education decision in 1954 that started the end of segregated education in the U.S. -- a process that remains incomplete.

-On MAY-13, a District Court judge in one more state -- Idaho -- added their decision on SSM to a long string of 10 rulings made by various U.S. District Courts around the U.S. since 2013-JUN-26.
+On 2014-MAY-13, a District Court judge in one more state -- Idaho -- added their decision on SSM to a long string of rulings made by various U.S. District Courts around the U.S. since 2013-JUN-26.
 On the latter date, the U.S. Supreme Court ruled in Windsor v.
 United States that Section 3 of the federal Defense of Marriage Act was unconstitutional and void.
 That decision made it possible for some legally married same-sex couples to access the 1,138 federal government programs, benefits, protections, etc for themselves and their children -- on an equal basis with legally married opposite-sex couples.

 Following this pattern, on MAY-13, Judge Candy Dale of a District Court in Idaho ruled that same-sex couples could apply for marriage licenses and marry, starting on Friday morning, 2014-MAY-16.